graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 - from shared public reality toward fragmented epistemic worlds,
 - from institutional idealism toward constrained optimisation.

 This does not make the present order illegible because nothing works.
 It makes it illegible because too much works, but in ways that are harder to narrate, harder to contest, and harder to align with democratic expectations.
+That is an uncomfortable place to sit.
+But discomfort is not the same as despair.

 ## The Question of Hope